Bomb targets Montenegrin newspaper critical of government

 Vijesti is a fierce critic of Djukanovic - Montenegro's dominant figure since the collapse of Yugoslavia in the early 1990s - and the cosy political and business elite in the tiny Adriatic republic of some 660,000 people.

-It frequently reports on accusations of high-level corruption and organised crime, major concerns for the European Union as it tries to steer Montenegro through the reforms required to join the bloc.
+It frequently reports on issues of high-level corruption and organised crime, major concerns for the European Union as it tries to steer Montenegro through the reforms required to join the bloc.

-Djukanovic, in response to the attack, was quoted by local media as saying: "The police and prosecutor will have to show they are competent to deal with this problem, or they will be replaced."

-The Organisation for Security and Cooperation in Europe, however, said past failures to punish such incidents had sent "a message of impunity".
+"The fact that no one has been prosecuted for any of these attacks sends a message of impunity," said Dunja Mijatovic, media freedom representative for the Organisation for Security and Cooperation in Europe (OSCE).

-"Only a swift prosecution of all those responsible for these criminal acts can help to ensure that similar attacks not will be repeated," OSCE media freedom representative Dunja Mijatovic said in a statement.
+"Only a swift prosecution of all those responsible for these criminal acts can help to ensure that similar attacks not will be repeated," Mijatovic said in a statement.

-EU Enlargement Commissioner Stefan Fuele tweeted: "Attack on media=attack on democracy.
-Must be investigated swiftly."

-(Reporting and writing by Aleksandar Vasovic; Editing by Matt Robinson and Alison Williams)
+(Reporting and writing by Aleksandar Vasovic; Editing by Matt Robinson and Peter Graff)